dpaquette/BugTracker.NET/Blog 8.1 - Replacing the mega postback with Web Api.md

         }
    }
 ```
-A great example of this in is the code-behind for the insert_bug.aspx page which I have abbreviated here.
+A great example of this in is the code-behind for the insert_bug.aspx page which I have abbreviated below.
 You can see the full version [here](https://github.com/dpaquette/BugTracker.NET/blob/fef3db538ed359fd60e1d6ce18976a5f75f61c16/src/BugTracker.Web/insert_bug.aspx.cs).
 ```
     public partial class insert_bug : BasePage
     {